Dating for nerds (part 1): problem diagnosis

 The best dating website?
 Meetup.com! - Sarah Martin

-When it comes to attractiveness, The Mathematics Of Beauty - How you can use your flaws to your advantage from the OkCupid blog shows that it is better to be very attractive to some (and non-attractive to others) rather than just ‘OK’ to everyone.
+When it comes to attractiveness, The Mathematics Of Beauty - How you can use your flaws to your advantage from the former OkCupid blog shows that it is better to be very attractive to some (and non-attractive to others) rather than just ‘OK’ to everyone.
 While it talks about physical beauty, I would bet that a similar effect for other aspects.

-In the next episode:
+In the next episodes:

 - Introverted dating in the extroverted world